Bumps and redness on the face, how to get rid of them?

 Omega 3-6-9 strengthen the skin barrier and reduce inflammation, while antioxidants protect the skin from oxidative stress, a key factor in premature aging and skin imbalances.

 The blemish and redness treatment program from D-LAB is designed to regulate sebum production and promote healing.
-Thanks to a synergy of ingredients, this formula helps maintain clear and flawless skin.
+Thanks to a synergy of ingredients, this formula helps maintain clear, flawless skin.

 Sebum regulation and healing

-The D-LAB button and redness treatment program is designed to regulate sebum production and promote healing.
+The D-LAB spot and redness treatment program is designed to regulate sebum production and promote healing.
 Thanks to a synergy of ingredients, this formula helps to rebalance the skin and reduce imperfections.

 Purification and regeneration of the skin